suryaanshah/Something-Fishy-Sprig-Game/README.md

 - [ ] Move the line/thread as net moves (*probably*)
 - [x] Fish designs with levels
 - [ ] Level maps, make it turbulent etc with colors
-- [ ] Add other fish as background
 - [ ] Add music and sounds

 ## License